 Diabetic Screening appointments

-Not all opticians have continued to provide a diabetic screening service and you may find your usual Opticians can no longer provide you with an appointment.
+Not all opticians have continued to provide a diabetic screening service and you may find your usual Optician can no longer see you for this appointment.

 Don’t worry if the appointment you are given doesn’t suit you, you can change it.

-The new provider, Health Intelligence, can be contacted on the phone number on your diabetic letter, or contact us and we can help you.
+The diabetic screening coordinator can be contacted by phone, using the number shown on your diabetic appointment letter, or contact us and we can help you.

 We are also able to offer an NHS sight test during your visit if you are due, let us know if we can make your visit a more productive one.